vinayvennela/bin-v8-flags-filter-sync/README.md

 *Filters out v8 flags for your Node.js CLIs.*

-Filters out well-known v8 flags given to your app and spawns new process with v8 flags passed to Node.js and the rest of the args passed to your actual CLI.
+Filters out well-known v8 flags given to your app and spawns new process synchronously with v8 flags passed to Node.js and the rest of the args passed to your actual CLI.
 Basically an extraction of related [mocha code](https://github.com/mochajs/mocha/blob/master/bin/mocha).

 ## Install